Random I Ching Divination

 The Image

-Thus the kings of former times made firm the laws
+Thus the kings of antiquity closed the passes

 The Lines